Kentucky Trivia ● Kentucky Tweets

-October 8, 1862, the Battle of Perryville in Boyle County was one of the bloodiest battles of the Civil War and the largest battle fought in Kentucky.
-Union Major General Don Carlos Buell led the Army of the Ohio where 845 men were killed, 2,851 wounded and 515 captured or missing (4,241).
-Confederate General Braxton Bragg led the Army of the Mississippi where 510 were killed, 2,635 wounded and 251 captured or missing (3,396).
-Even though the Union lost more men it was considered a strategic Union victory because they retained control of Kentucky, a critical border state, for the remainder of the war.
-The battle is also referred to as Battle of Chaplin Hills and or the Battle for Kentucky.
+October 8, 1862, one of Kentucky’s bloodiest and largest Civil War battles took place at the Battle of Perryville in Boyle County.
+Union Major General Don Carlos Buell led the Army of the Ohio, where 845 men died, 2,851 were wounded, and 515 were captured or missing (4,241).
+Confederate General Braxton Bragg led the Army of the Mississippi, where 510 died, 2,635 were injured, and 251 were captured or missing (3,396).
+Even though the Union lost more men, it was a strategic Union victory because they retained control of the critical border state for the remainder of the war.
+Many refer to this encounter as the Battle of Chaplin Hills or the Battle for Kentucky.

-October 8, 1918, Governor James Bennett McCreary from Richmond passed away.
-Mr. McCreary represented Kentucky in both houses of Congress and was Kentucky’s 27th and 37th Governor.
-Most of his actions in his first term were aimed at easing the plight of poor farmers.
-He also initiated the building of today’s Governor’s Mansion.
+On October 8, 1918, Governor James Bennett McCreary from Richmond passed away.
+Mr. McCreary represented Kentucky in both houses of Congress and served as Kentucky’s 27th and 37th governor.
+In his 1st term, he eased the plight of poor farmers.
+He also initiated the building of today’s governor’s mansion.

-October 8, 1955, 19th ranked Wildcats met the 4th ranked Auburn Tigers for the fifth time, this time in Birmingham.
+October 8, 1955, the 19th-ranked Wildcats met the 4th-ranked Auburn Tigers for the 5th time, this time in Birmingham.
 The game ended in a tie to make the series stand at 2-1-1 in favor of Kentucky.
 Blanton Collier would coach the Cats to a 6-3-1 record, shutting out Tennessee in the final game of the season.

-October 8, 1976, the Fryer House in Pendleton County was placed on the National Register of Historical Places.
+October 8, 1976, the National Register of Historical Places placed the Fryer House in Pendleton County on their list.
 The stone is block like in form and symmetrical in execution and underneath the house is a dirt cellar.
 The roof truss system is made entirely of wood framing held together with wooden pegs instead of nails.
 The Fryers first settled in Baltimore, Maryland and then in Lexington.
 They started construction in 1811 and finished in 1814.

 October 8, 1980, Nancy Reagan visited an apartment home for the elderly in Louisville the day after her husband’s debate against Walter Mondale in the Center for Performing Arts.
 Mrs. Reagan travelled to Lexington the following day for more campaigning events.

-On October 8, 1993, city officials discussed the nearly complete Native American Skeleton remains found in Louisville, off River Road, while crews moved a rail line to prepare for a riverfront development.
-The Army Corps of Engineers said the remains must go to a museum; however, they later agreed Kentucky’s head archaeologist had the final say on their location.
-Leaders of the American Indian Movement stated that when you “offend the spirit,” it creates problems.
-They also said these were significant finds and the worst outcome would have them in museums.
+On October 8, 1993, city officials discussed what to do with the nearly complete Native American Skeleton remains found in Louisville, off River Road.
+Crews found it as they prepared to move a rail line for a riverfront development.
+The Army Corps of Engineers said the remains must go to a museum.
+Leaders of the American Indian Movement stated that when you “offend the spirit,” it creates problems, and the worst outcome would be a museum.
 The movement wanted the bodies reburied and would take legal steps to ensure it happened.

 October 8, 2005, the Louisville Cardinals crushed the Tar Heels 69-14 in Louisville.
 It would be the second week in a row the Cardinals would score over 60 points.
 Bobby Petrino’s team finished 9-3 for the season and would go to the Gator Bowl in Florida.